-6 Life Lessons Learned from the Sex Abuse Scandal
+6 Life Lessons Learned From the Sex Abuse Scandal

 Within our Church, a similar situation exists for priests, bishops and other leaders.
 I sympathize with the difficult mission clerics have, and for all the priests that I consider friends, I appreciate and admire them so much for what they do each day.
 But just as I or anyone else should be held accountable for failures and offenses in small and large matters, so it is important that all Church leaders be afforded the same ideal.
 I realize that our priest shortage leads us all to fear that if demands are too great, and more priests leave (or don’t become ordained), it may lead to further negative realities.
 This is a painful thought.
 But a more painful one than that is when we don’t adhere to the most important law of the land―treating others as we would like to be treated.
 Nothing ever should supersede this.

-4. When needs, desires, and past hurt are not dealt with effectively, a great risk emerges for the individual and others around them.
+4. When needs, desires and past hurts are not dealt with effectively, a great risk emerges for the individual and others around him or her.
 For as long as the Church has dealt with the abuse scandal, many ideas and theories have been put forth about why this has persisted.
 Whether it is a culture of homosexuality, misuse of power and authority, or poor formation regarding celibacy, there is no shortage of opinions in this matter.
 Yet beneath it all lies a simple reality.
 All human beings are responsible for channeling their desires and their past trauma in ways that does not create intergenerational pain.
 It starts from the youngest age, when we teach preschoolers how to harness the anger they feel of being slighted in an effective, reasonable way.
 Whether it is urges related to sexuality, revenge, competence, belonging, pleasure or anything else, I would argue that any desire left without an appropriate outlet (or actually, inlet) is a scandal waiting to happen.
-All of us have spontaneous desires and temptations that are difficult to prevent, but which we must manage them effectively when they occur.
+All of us have spontaneous desires and temptations that are difficult to prevent, but we must manage them effectively when they occur.
 As parents, few things are more important to teach than the art and discipline of healthy sublimation.

 5. Doing no harm is just as important, or even more important, than doing good.
 As a psychologist, I am bound by a code of ethics, which is founded on two ideals: beneficence and nonmaleficence.
 Simply put, I am to strive to help others and to do no harm.
 Although we all fail at certain levels to honor these ideals, one principle cannot exist without the other.
 As a father, I can’t say that providing for basic needs justifies abusive behavior.
 As a husband, I can’t say that providing my wife with repeated gifts justifies harsh, demeaning words.
 And as a Church, we can’t focus on all the good that we do and look away from the wrong.
 One of the sad, and often lost realities, of this whole scandal is the fact that I believe so many of the abusive priests did many great things throughout their tenure, acts that certainly helped so many people.
 Yet, as we see the pain and mistrust unfold, it is clear that no level of goodness justifies the badness being done.
 In our families and in the Church, we must remind ourselves that sometimes the best thing we can do is that which was not done at all.